WHY IS USE OF THE WALLYREFERENCE IMPORTANT?

 At WAM Engineering we have seen many cartridges with an improperly mounted stylus such that when the top of the cartridge is level with the surface of the record and set to a nominal tracking force, the SRA is far off of ideal.
 Given the many poor stylus mounts we have seen, we also know there is not a correlation between high cartridge price and high accuracy.
 We have seen multiple >$10,000 cartridge as far off as 87° and 96°!

 To know for sure whether your stylus was mounted properly it must be inspected under a microscope with the stylus/cantilever assembly under nominal tracking force with a perfectly level top surface and viewed at the proper perspective with detailed measurements taken.
 You may try this at home with the right equipment and patience or contact WAM Engineering for this service.
-The WallySRA (available in late 2020) makes this process much more accurate and easier.
+The WallySRA (available in 2021) makes this process much more accurate and easier.

 Following analysis under microscope, it can be easily calculated how many millimeters you will have to raise or lower your tonearm in order to get a perfect SRA once the reference has been first set by use of the WallyReference.
 The WallyReference can then also allow you to compensate for the impact of the change to SRA by changes in azimuth.